horia141/bestcat/Arch.md

 # Architecture

+## Development

+You need to have the JDK and the Android JDK installed.
+Follow [these instructions](https://docs.godotengine.org/en/stable/tutorials/export/exporting_for_android.html).

+## Architecture

 BestCat uses [Godot](https://godot.org) as the game engine and this determines the architecture of the system to a large degree.
 The game application consists of a number of scenes and scripts that work to make the game.

 ## Components